Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Code Generation

-For generating new functions, classes, and modules, Sonnet 4.5 produces clean, well-structured code at 3-4x the speed of Opus.
-The 93.7% HumanEval score backs this up.
-Sonnet writes idiomatic code with proper error handling, type annotations, and docstrings without being asked.
+For generating new functions, classes, and modules, Sonnet usually produces clean, well-structured code fast enough for active development.
+It writes idiomatic code with proper error handling, type annotations, and docstrings without being asked.

-Opus 4 generates marginally better code for complex algorithms and edge-case-heavy implementations, but the difference is small enough that Sonnet's speed advantage wins for daily use.
+Opus generates better code for complex algorithms and edge-case-heavy implementations, but the difference is usually small enough that Sonnet's speed advantage wins for daily use.

 Code Review

 This is where Opus earns its price tag.
-Given a 500-line diff, Opus 4 consistently identifies:
+Given a substantial diff, Opus is the better choice for finding:

 - Logic errors that Sonnet misses